Last Updated on October 3, 2022 by Jim Ferri

 By Tony Tedeschi

 In Cooperstown, NY, I stood thinking about October 8, 1956.

-On that day I was sitting in a study hall at Brooklyn Technical High School with my new transistor radio pinned to my right ear, listening to the broadcast of the 5th game of the World Series between the New York Yankees and the Brooklyn Dodgers.
+On that day I was sitting in a study hall at Brooklyn Technical High School with my new transistor radio.
+It was pinned to my right ear, as I sat listening to the broadcast.
+The 5th game of the World Series between the New York Yankees and the Brooklyn Dodgers.